selvinsource/hazelcast-jet-ml/README.md

 ## Hazelcast JET ML

-Collection of machine learning algorithms using the distributed computing platform Hazelcast JET.
+Work in Progress: collection of machine learning algorithms using the distributed computing platform Hazelcast JET.

-Use JetMLDemo as example of usage of the ML Pipeline.
+Use JetMLDemo as example of usage of the Jet ML Pipeline.

 ## Installation
 ```sh